EducloudHQ/learning_terraform/content/project2/introduction.md

 In this project, we'll learn how to build a system to schedule data backups from a DynamoDB table to an AWS S3 bucket using a step functions workflow and an
 EventBridge schedular.

+Once deployed, EventBridge scheduler invokes the Step Function every day at 12 pm and passes the bucket and table name to the Step Function.

+The Step Function then invokes a Lambda function that fetches data from a DynamoDB table and stores it in an S3 bucket as a JSON file.

 Here are the tools and AWS Serverless Services we'll be using to accomplish this task:

 * **DynamoDB** : The source database that contains the data to be backed up.